robcarver17/skipperman/docs/volunteer_rota_help.md

 To make someone available on a given day, just click the 'Make available' button in the appropriate column.
 To make someone unavailable on a given day, click on the umbrella button in the appropriate column (because it's a 'rain check' - get it?), or choosing the `UNAVAILABLE` option in the role drop down.

-You can also change availability by clicking on a volunteers name, changing the day selection ticks, and clicking on the volunteers name button again.

 Note: if you want to remove a volunteer completely, you should do this by [clicking on the umbrella under their name in the first column](#removing-a-volunteer-from-an-event) rather than making them unavailable on all days - Skipperman won't let you make someone unavailable on every day of an event.